rhel-labs/instruqt/in-place-upgrades-9/03-fixing-inhibitor/assignment.md

 type: challenge
 title: Fixing inhibited results
 tabs:
   - id: e2hybz0yxiox
     title: RHEL
     type: terminal
     hostname: host
     cmd: ssh -o "StrictHostKeyChecking no" root@rhel08
 difficulty: basic
 timelimit: 1
 ---

 You saw in the last step how Leapp produced an error in order to prevent a broken upgrade.
 In order to fix this issue, you will need to disable this feature in the sshd configuration file:

 ```bash,run
 sed -i 's/PermitRootLogin yes/PermitRootLogin no/g' /etc/ssh/sshd_config
 ```

 There are other risks that were identified.
-If you are curious what else LEAPP found, take a closer look at the log file mentioned in the previous step:
+If you are curious what else Leapp found, take a closer look at the log file mentioned in the previous step:

 ```bash,run
 cat /var/log/leapp/leapp-report.txt